 In order to avoid ageism, and other unconscious biases, in the workplace, provide training for your team that debunks common stereotypes surrounding different ages and highlights the value of a diverse workforce.

 Over time, Su said he realized the lessons he learned at a large, legacy organization didn’t necessarily translate to a smaller company.

 When making the move, he said accepting his work would have a smaller scope was important too.

 “It can be very empowering to make decisions for hundreds of people, have people laugh louder at your jokes,” Su said.
 “Being able to take a step back and say, ‘Hey, maybe I will be judged by the output of my hand as opposed to the title I have,’ I think that can be a hard reduction for many people.”

-Sealy agreed that companies should not cut someone’s salary if they’re moving from a management to an individual contributor role.
-He said these individuals’ management experience helps them give actionable feedback to their coworkers, and improves development overall at the firm.
+Managers that move to IC roles may have a lower salary than before.
+Unsurprisingly, not everyone is happy about it.
+Su thinks that managers turned individual contributors shouldn’t have to take a pay cut.
+Sealy agreed that companies should not cut someone’s salary if they’re moving from a management to an individual contributor role, since their management experience helps them give better feedback to their coworkers and improves career path opportunities overall.

 Working long-term as an individual contributor depends on your ability to adapt to the times, according to Sealy and Park, who have remained individual contributors since their stints in management.

 Park said author Peter F. Drucker’s The Effective Executive and author Clayton Christensen’s The Innovator’s Dilemma offer valuable insight on how to stay current in a field that is always changing.
-He also recommended joining the Association for Computing Machinery, Institute of Electrical and Electronics Engineers or other industry organization, reading their journals and attending their conferences to stay up on new technology.
+Whatever field you might be in, joining an industry organization, reading industry journals and attending conferences can help you stay up on new technology and ideas.